SpaceXLaunchBot/SpaceXLaunchBot/README.md

 # ToDo

  - Show in notifications what has changed since the last message, e.g. if just the date has changed or if it is a new launch #
+ - Send a notification when a launch is about to happen, maybe with a link to livestream / press kit